AbdulMattee/gen-v/README.md

 ## Printing Variables

-You can pass the `--print` option to print a table of all the variables found in the current directory.
-The variables are alphabetically ordered.
+Use the `--print` option to print a table of all the variables found in the current directory, ordered alphabetically.

 ```
 Scanned directory: my-fancy-project